-Each family and individual have different estate planning needs, based on the complexity of their family structure and the assets that they have amassed over the years.
-The objective of estate planning is to get your affairs in order and to make sure that your wishes are carried out after you die or become incapacitated.
+Every individual and every family has their own estate planning needs, based on the complexity of their family structure and the assets that they have amassed over the years.
+The objective of estate planning is to get your affairs in order and to make sure that your end-of-life wishes are carried out in accordance with your expectations after you pass away or become incapacitated.

 Working with a probate lawyer, you can achieve the following goals: you can establish a long-term care plan, appoint representatives to handle your medical or financial decisions, draft a will and more.
-Norris Law firm offers a variety of estate planning services, including:
+Norris Law firm offers assistance with a variety of estate planning matters, including:

 Assisting With A Health Care Proxy

-This document names a person to make medical decisions on your behalf in the event that you are unable to do so.
+This document names a person as your medical proxy.
+This gives them authority to make medical decisions on your behalf if you should become incapacitated or otherwise unable to make decisions on your own.
 Incapacitation often happens unexpectedly, after an accident or serious illness, so having a health care proxy in advance can help make sure that your wishes about your medical treatment are followed if you are seriously injured and can’t make these decisions on your own.

 With a health care proxy, you can designate a person who will make these decisions for you.
-You can specify that you do or do not want life-saving treatments such as intravenous fluids or nutrition, resuscitation and life-support.
+You can specify things like whether or not you want to receive life-saving treatments such as resuscitation, intravenous fluids or nutrition, and life-support.
 A related document, a HIPAA Release, will allow authorized individuals to access your medical records and treatment information if you are incompetent or incapacitated.

 Determining A Financial Power Of Attorney